 Trees are frequently removed by cutting near the base of the trunk; this is commonly known as Tree Felling.
 This form of tree removal is physically challenging and can be dangerous if the process is not adequately planned and executed.
-In this article, Board-Certified Master Arborist, Mark A. Webber discusses tree felling and the importance of proper tree selection, inspection, work positioning, and tree felling techniques.
+In this article, we discuss tree felling and the importance of proper tree selection, inspection, work positioning, and tree felling techniques.

 The experts at Robson Forensic are frequently retained to investigate injuries and deaths involving tree felling operations.
 Experts involved in these matters may include structural engineers, materials scientists, or board-certified master arborists.
 Contact us directly to discuss your case and determine which Robson Forensic expert is best qualified to assist.